eugene9212/eugene9212.github.io/_posts/2018-10-25-Matrix-Decomposition-method(1).markdown

 # Matrix Decomposition
 ### Motivation
-Before we begin, let's think about why matrix decomposition is required in statistical computing.
+Before we begin, let's think about why matrix decomposition is critical in statistical computing.
 Creating a matrix in computing you have to consider several problems, such as storage matter, computing complexity and inverting issue.
-Speaking of inverting issue, you would rather use other methods than just invert the matrix using built-in function, for example 'solve' in R.
+Speaking of inverting issue, rather than using built-in function which calculate the inverted matrix, you should seek for other methods to replace it because computation gets large when you invert the matrix.

-In this topic, we'll going to learn three methods, Gaussian Elimination, Cholesky Decomposition, and QR decomposition, that can replace inverting and lessen your computation complexity.
+Matrix Decomposition topic will handle three methods, Gaussian Elimination, Cholesky Decomposition, and QR decomposition, that are able to replace inverting and lessen your computation complexity.
-(If you want to get into the bottom line, just skip the following and go straight to Chapter 1)
+(If you want to get into the bottom line, just skip the followings and go straight to Chapter 1)

-Before we start specific method, let's take a look at an example(linear equation) form which needs inverting.
+Before we start a specific method, let's take a look at an example(linear equation) form which needs inverting.

 $$
 Ax = b